steven-barkley/Get-My-Hours/README.md

 I did no studies to on account of my poor sleep schedule and no focus at work consider setting up hours for a specific performance.

 I don't know what I am doing.
 I need to simply and execute ready practice that leads to real outcome.
 I am burning time.
+I suck.